johnSmithPl/analytics_engineer_proj/README.md

     ```

 2.  **Place prepared .csv files in the data folder:**
     Download the shared .csv files and place them in the `data` folder.
-If you prefere, you can also prepare them yourself.
+If you prefer, you can also prepare them yourself,
-    Following instructions in the [Project Structure](#project-structure) section.
+    following instructions in the [Project Structure](#project-structure) section.

     ```
     instructions/data/devices.csv